devzeb/blog-scripts/2024-01-03_lwip_on_linux_or_unixoid_systems/2024-01-03_lwip_on_linux_or_unixoid_systems.md

 ## Configure a TAP network interface and register it as the lwIP default network interface

 lwIP needs a (default) network interface to in order to send and receive network packets.
-On Linux / Unix, lwIP uses a so-called *TAP network interface* to communicate with the host system.
+On Linux / Unix, the lwIP port uses a so-called *TAP network interface* to communicate with the host system.

 From [Wikipedia](https://en.wikipedia.org/wiki/TUN/TAP):

 > Packets sent by an operating system via a TUN/TAP device are delivered to a user space program which attaches itself to the device.
 A user space program may also pass packets into a TUN/TAP device.
 In this case the TUN/TAP device delivers (or "injects") these packets to the operating-system network stack thus emulating their reception from an external source.

-I will further explain the TAP interface on the host system in [a later section](#what-effect-does-this-have-on-the-host-system).
+I will further explain the effects of adding a TAP interface on the host system in [this section below](#what-happens-on-the-host-system-when-you-create-a-tap-network-interface).
+But first, let's continue with the implementation.

 You can register multiple interfaces in lwIP, but only one can be the default interface, which is used for any outgoing packets that do not match a specific (better suited) route.
-Therefore, we need to register a network interface in lwIP and make it default.
+Therefore, we need to add a network interface to lwIP and make it the default interface.

 In order to register the default network interface in lwIP, two steps are required:
 - initialize the interface by calling `netif_add`